ccls/sequencing/README.md

 This difference has led to the modifications of the parsing in 2 of the scripts and I think that that is causing some problems.

+This also effected the write\_results.pl script in another place.
+The sequences weren't included due to this change in name.
+The hash then didn't contain any matching keys.